-Individual Tutoring Services provides peer or professional tutors in a wide variety of subjects and courses ranging from math to biology to political science.
+Individual Tutoring Services provides peer or professional tutors in a wide variety of subjects and courses.
 Tutors are knowledgeable in their subject areas.
-Individual tutoring services are available in the Academic Support Center rooms B118 and B120.
+Individual tutoring services are available in the Academic Support Center rooms.
+Check with the Dean of Arts and Sciences for location/s.
 A schedule of hours is available online at www.jwcc.edu/tutoring.